 When Family Week was over, Joshua rode back to our house with us and we were joined by the rest of his family later.
 Even though Joshua and I already felt like we were absolutely committed to getting married, we wanted to have an official betrothal ceremony to solemnize our commitment.
 We settled on April the 15th, the next Sunday.
-Joshua brought up a surprising question.
-Should we hold hands while we were betrothed?
+Joshua brought up a surprising question: Should we hold hands while we were betrothed?
 I said that I was sure our parents wouldn't approve.
 Joshua said the recommendation had actually come from them.
 I was shocked!
-He told me they thought it could be healthy given that we weren't going to be together, long, and it would be good for whichever of us had physical touch as their primary love-language.
-I agreed we should give hand-holding a try after our ceremony if they really thought it would be good.
-I expected it was going to feel awkward but I knew it was allowed since we were husband and wife and it could be a good way to gradually work toward intimacy.
+He told me they thought it could be healthy given that we weren't going to be together long, and it would be good for whichever of us had physical touch as our primary love language.
+I agreed we should give hand holding a try after our ceremony, if they really thought it would be good.
+I expected it was going to feel awkward, but I knew it was allowed since we were husband and wife, and it could be a good way to gradually work toward intimacy.

 We wrote up our marriage covenant together.
 Daddy recommended starting with the traditional marriage vows from the Book of Common Prayer.
 Since it seemed to say most of what was important to say, we decided to use it as our base.
-Writing it felt like a real team activity and I was amazed at how well we were merging into "one."
+Writing our covenant felt like a real team activity, and I was amazed at how well we were merging into "one."
 My awkwardness around Joshua was diminishing.

 This is my commandment that ye love one another as I have loved you.
 John15:12